 Magnussen and Garcia lead the Driver’s Championship heading into the final race of the year at Road Atlanta in two weeks.
 In the manufacturer’s championship, it’s anybody’s guess as to what will happen in the last race.
-It looks to be a good old (anachronistic) Chevy Ford burn out with BMW, Ferrari and Porsche as collateral damage – or at least they hope so.
+It looks to be a good old (anachronistic) “Merican Chevy versus Ford paint swap with BMW, Ferrari and Porsche as collateral damage – or at least they hope so.

-Moreover, they are doing quite well waving a fuel injected American flag, particularly Corvette because of its longevity in sporting racing livery.
-Ford is more fickle – seriously racing when an owner or the occasional senior exec – Ford 1 and Ford 11 come to mind – have the urge, or when marketing wakes up (FMC’s Bob Rewey is dearly missed here) and finds itself in the car business where performance sells, pedigree counts and victories lead to more than trophies but sales built on reputation.
+Moreover, they are doing quite well waving a fuel-injected American flag, particularly Corvette because of its longevity in sporting racing livery.
+Ford is more fickle – seriously racing when an owner or the occasional senior exec – H Ford 1 and H Ford 11 come to mind – have the urge, or when marketing wakes up (FMC’s Bob Rewey is dearly missed here) and finds itself in the car business where performance sells, pedigree counts and victories lead to more than trophies but sales built on grease-smeared reputations.

 “It’s a plus for the American manufacturers’ image,” said Dave Pericak, director of Ford Performance.
 Especially since the Ford GT and Chevrolet Corvette compete against celebrated brands in the sports car world, including Ferrari, Porsche and BMW.